apache/spark/UPDATING.md

 Getting information about latest runs can be accomplished with the help of filters in the query string of this endpoint(``/api/v1/dags/{dag_id}/dagRuns``).
 Please check the Stable API reference documentation for more information

+### Changes to Exception handling for from DAG callbacks

+Exception from DAG callbacks used to crash scheduler.
+In order to make scheduler more robust, we have changed this behavior to log the exception instead.
+On top of that, a new `dag.callback_exceptions` counter metric has been added to help better monitor callback exceptions.

 ### CLI changes in Airflow 2.0